Maxim Mnyakin: Career

 From 2012, he was General Director of Teletie LLC, a Russian business-class online operator with a fully organized remote-distance subscriber service structure.
 The project operated in more than 40 regions of Russia and had a subscriber base of over 200,000.
 Since 2013, he has been Director of Development at Telestandart LLC.
 The company has more than 300 telephone operators.

 During the 2018 FIFA World Cup 2018 in Russia, Maxim Mnyakin and BMC entered into a licensing agreement to sell official World Cup merchandise and souvenirs at Russian airports via vending machines.
 According to the results of this work, Maxim Mnyakin was noted as the head of the company that showed the best results among all the license agreements concluded in Russia.

-The field of telecommunications is for Maxim Mnyakin the most interesting and professionally fascinating.
-In 2021, it initiated a unique new project — the sale of Simtravel SIM cards in the new e-Sim format — the electronic SIM card.
+For Maxim Mnyakin, telecommunications is the most fascinating field.
+In 2021, it initiated a new project — the sale of Simtravel SIM cards in the new e-Sim format — the electronic SIM card.

 In 2021, he launched a start-up, LiloPhoto which is a professional, automated, photo studio without photographer that produces quality portrait images with a simple, straightforward and user-friendly interface.
 All hardware units are optimized by specially developed software, a control terminal and a unique user interface.
 Studios have been installed in major shopping malls and airports in Moscow.

 In 2022, he founded and registered I ONE COMPANY in the United States.
 The company's first project was a fully automated professional photo studio, Lilophoto.
 I ONE COMPANY has contracts with well-known American companies such as Tanger Factory Outlet Centers, Inc. and Simon Property Group, Inc. Automated photo studios have been installed in major shopping malls in Philadelphia and Georgia as well as in Florida.